 The Times and the Sunday Times published their combined Good University Guide 2018 at the end of last month.
-Cambridge and Oxford once more filled the top two spots, with Cambridge having topped the league table for the past five years.
+Cambridge and Oxford once more filled the top two spots, with Cambridge having topped the league table for the past five years in the UK.

-The papers also identified centres of excellence in individual subject areas, based on outcomes, student opinion and other criteria.
-Cambridge came first in 30 subjects, including Maths, Chemistry and History.
+The papers also identified centers of excellence in individual subject areas, based on outcomes, student opinion, and other criteria.
+Cambridge came first in 30 subjects, including Maths, Chemistry, and History.
 Their nearest rival, Oxford, finished top in only five subjects.
 Cambridge also had the highest course completion rate in the UK, with 98.9% of students finishing their degrees.

-The top ten universities in the guide (and their positions last year) are as follows:
+The top ten universities in the guide (and their positions last year) are as follows in the UK: